KimberlyWolf/katacoda-scenarios/FinalProject/step3.md

 * The PORTS the container is running on
 * The NAME of the container

-Copy command below into the terminal:
+Copy the command below into the terminal, but do not execute just yet:

-`docker down <CONTAINER ID>`{{copy}}
+`docker stop <CONTAINER ID>`{{copy}}

-Now, copy the CONTAINER ID and replace '<CONTAINER ID>' with the actual ID that you just copied and hit enter.
+Now, copy the CONTAINER ID and replace ' <CONTAINER ID> ' with the actual ID that you just copied and hit execute.
+This command will stop the running container.

+Copy the command below into the terminal, but do not execute just yet:

+`docker rm <CONTAINER ID>`{{copy}}

-This command has stopped the container as well removing it.
+This command will will remove the container.

 ### Creating The Docker Compose File